22pt16/Googleclone/README.md

 - **Custom Logo:** Colorful Google-inspired logo using custom font.
 - **Footer:** Minimalistic footer with navigation links.
 - **Hover Effects:** Smooth transitions and zoom effects on hover.
+- **Effective Search:** The input from user is used to redirect it to "actual google search engine results page" onclicking "Enter" or "Search icon"

 ## 🚀 Usage